Tree-sitter

 Each category of query handles captures in a specific way, and which names might be “special” is different depending on the query type.

 However, any capture name beginning with an underscore (such as @_foo) is guaranteed to be reserved for your extension’s use and will not conflict with any “special” capture names.
-Consider using underscores for captures that you might be using when filtering queries using predicates which otherwise do not need to be exposed.
+Consider using underscores for captures that you might be using when filtering queries using predicates, where those capture names otherwise do not need to be exposed.

 Syntax Highlighting